 The majority of febrile children admitted to ICU did not require (new) organ support.
 These children included those with meningitis < 2 months of age, children with croup requiring multiple doses of nebulised adrenaline, children with pneumonia with large pleural effusions, and children on ventricular assist devices.
 These ICU admissions were based on local policy and procedure and may not be generalisable to other health services.
 Studies using ICU admission as an outcome measure should be interpreted with this in mind.

 From a ‘big picture’ perspective, this study highlights two major issues for clinicians and researchers when dealing with sepsis.

 Clinicians caring for children with febrile illness at different stages of their hospitalisation have different frames on the same disease that we all call sepsis.
-From an ED and acute care perspective, children with fever are un-differentiated, the majority have a mild, self-limited illness, and can be safely discharged home.
-The challenge for front line clinicians is early recognition of severe disease- finding the needle in the haystack.
-From an ICU perspective, children with fever are differentiated, the majority have severe disease and require close monitoring and/or organ support.
+From an ED and acute care perspective, children with fever are un-differentiated.
+The majority have a mild, self-limited illness and can be safely discharged home.
+The challenge for front-line clinicians is early recognition of severe disease- finding the needle in the haystack.
+From an ICU perspective, children with fever are differentiated.
+The majority have severe diseases and require close monitoring and/or organ support.
 The challenge in ICU is risk stratification.
-Understanding these differences in perspective is crucial for communication between clinicians caring for children at different stages of their hospital journey, and for researchers designing studies involving children with sepsis.
+Understanding these differences in perspective is crucial for communication between clinicians caring for children at different stages of their hospital journey and for researchers designing studies involving children with sepsis.